In this article

 5. Sync expense data to accounting

-By integrating your expense management solution with your accounting software, you can automatically sync itemized receipt data to the general ledger.
+Integrating your expense management solution with your accounting software allows you to automatically sync itemized receipt data to the general ledger.
 This reduces manual data entry and ensures that expenses are captured accurately in company financials.

 Auto-generate itemized receipts with Ramp